-Our policies and procedures are based on the International Standard on Quality Control 1 (ISQC 1) issued by the International Auditing and Assurance Standards Board (IAASB), on FSR - Danish Auditors' Code of Ethics for Professional Accountants, KPMG International policies, and procedures and additional requirements in the Danish Auditor's Act.
+Our policies and procedures are based on the International Standard on Quality Control 1 (ISQC 1) issued by the International Auditing and Assurance Standards Board

+(IAASB), the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA), KPMG International policies, and procedures and additional requirements in the Danish Auditors Act and EU regulations.

-The policies reflect individual quality control elements to help our personnel act with integrity and objectivity, perform their work with diligence, and comply with applicable laws, regulations, and professional standards.
+The policies reflect individual quality control elements to help our personnel act with integrity and objectivity, perform their work with diligence and comply with applicable laws, regulations and professional standards.